AmjadAziz98/AmjadAziz98/README.md

 ### Hi there 👋

-## This is AMJAD AZIZ, Alpha MLSA, Kaggle Contributor, and eager to learn everything
+## This is AMJAD AZIZ, Beta MLSA, Kaggle Contributor, and eager to learn everything

 - 🔭 I’m currently working on Data Science, ML and AI
 - 🌱 I’m currently learning Data Analysis from Scratch